OrionW06/OrionW06/README.md

 - 👋 Hi, I’m @OrionW06
-- 👀 I’m interested in Racket (A LISP Dialect), Cybersecurity, Cooking, and the Flipper Zero!
+- 👀 I’m interested in Cybersecurity, Cooking, and the Flipper Zero!
-- 🌱 I’m currently learning Racket, and General programming!
+- 🌱 I’m currently learning many things!
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: either here or ow06@protonmail.com
 - ⚡ Fun fact: I am working on a grilled cheese repo!

 <!---